-The Government of South Australia commits to addressing each of the identified Focus Areas across the life of the Strategy.
-Actions to address each of these Focus Areas will be identified across three reporting domains: Scope > Develop > Implement.
+The South Australian Government commits to addressing each of the identified Focus Areas across the life of the Strategy.
+Actions to address each of these Focus Areas will be identified across three reporting domains:

+Scope > Develop > Implement.

-An action plan for each Focus Area will be developed in ongoing consultation with the Autistic and autism communities to drive initiatives that support our commitments.
+An Action Plan for each Focus Area will be developed to drive initiatives that support our commitments.
 These action plans will be living documents that can respond, as required, to the shifting priorities of the Autistic and autism communities and be responsive to other State and National reform work underway, including the new National Autism Strategy.

 Whilst there will be 'lead' agencies responsible for each initiative, achieving these initiatives must involve everyone.
-All government departments will work towards improving outcomes for the Autistic and autism communities.
+All South Australian Government agencies will work towards improving outcomes for the Autistic and autism communities.